DiogoNeves/facelift/README.md

 ### Strategy

 1. Detect face in all photos and keep the Face Rect information for all photos
-2. Find the central point where to centre all faces minimising total amount of moving
-3. Find average face size so to minimise total resizing
+2. Find average face size so to minimise total resizing
-4. Find the intersection of all image rectangles after applying previous transformations
-5. Cut all photos
+3. Cut all photos by the minimum between a pre-defined square or intersection of all images
-6. Sort them by date
+4. Sort them by date
-7. Create a GIF
+5. Create a GIF

 ## Goals